What Councillors should know about LA FOIP

 Collection: You should only collect personal information in three main circumstances:

-• the information is necessary for the performance of your duties as a councillor, or
+• The information is necessary for the performance of your duties as a councillor.

 Safeguard personal information: You are responsible to ensure that the personal information you receive from the municipality is accounted for and secured.
 Common safeguards that will help you avoid a privacy breach include leaving personal information at the municipal office and using secure email with strong passwords.
 If you must travel with portable storage devices such as laptops or cell phones, ensure that they are encrypted and never leave them unattended.
 Also have a plan for dealing with the records when you retire as councillor.

-For more tips about protecting privacy, see the IPC’s resource Best practices for Mayors, Reeves, Councillors, and School Board members in handling records that contain personal information and personal health information available on our website.
+For more tips about protecting privacy, see the IPC’s resource Best practices for Mayors, Reeves, Councillors, and School Board members in handling records that contain personal information and personal health information.

 Where can you Take Your Questions?